-Lethal Concentration(LO) (LC{LO})-The lowest concentration of a chemical in air that has been reported to have caused death in humans or animals.
+Lethal Concentration(LO) (LC{LO})-The lowest concentration of a chemical in air which has been reported to have caused death in humans or animals.

-Lethal Concentration ${(50)}$ (LC50)-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.
+Lethal Concentration(50) (LC{50})-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.

-Lethal Dose(LO) (LD{Lo})-The lowest dose of a chemical introduced by a route other than inhalation that has been reported to have caused death in humans or animals.
+Lethal Dose(LO) (LD{LO})-The lowest dose of a chemical introduced by a route other than inhalation that has been reported to have caused death in humans or animals.

-Lethal Dose ${(50)}$ (LD ${50}$)-The dose of a chemical that has been calculated to cause death in 50% of a defined experimental animal population.
+Lethal Dose(50) (LD{50})-The dose of a chemical which has been calculated to cause death in 50% of a defined experimental animal population.

-Lethal Time(50) (LT50)-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.
+Lethal Time(50) (LT{50})-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.